U.S. judge halts Keystone XL oil pipeline in blow to Trump, Trudeau

 “You have to wonder how long investors will tolerate the delays and whether the Canadian government will intervene again to protect the industry,” said Morningstar analyst Sandy Fielden.

-Ensuring at least one pipeline is built is critical to Trudeau’s economic and environmental plans, with a Canadian election expected next autumn.
+Canada, which has been trying to advance economic and environmental priorities at the same time, finds the ruling disappointing, said Vanessa Adams, a spokeswoman for Canada’s Natural Resources Minister Amarjeet Sohi.

-Canada is the primary source of imported U.S. oil, but congested pipelines have forced oil shippers to use costlier rail and trucks.
+Ensuring at least one pipeline is built is critical to Trudeau’s plans, with a Canadian election expected next autumn.

 Alberta has felt the financial pressure, and an industry source said the provincial government last month solicited proposals from companies on ways to move crude faster by rail.
 The source said proposals included ideas such as buying rail cars and investing in loading terminals.